iamstevendao/email-sender-service/README.md

 # Email Sender Service
-A NodeJS app used the [iamstevendao/boilerplate-nodejs](https://github.com/iamstevendao/boilerplate-nodejs)
+A NodeJS app uses the [iamstevendao/boilerplate-nodejs](https://github.com/iamstevendao/boilerplate-nodejs)

 ### About
-- Send emails using [SendGrid](https://sendgrid.com) and [Mailgun](https://www.mailgun.com/)
+- Send emails using [SendGrid](https://sendgrid.com) and [Mailgun](https://www.mailgun.com/), automatically switch to the other if one goes down
-- Send with HTTP request using [Popsicle](https://github.com/blakeembrey/popsicle)
+- Call APIs with HTTP requests using [Popsicle](https://github.com/blakeembrey/popsicle)
 - Form validation using AngularJS

 <p align="center">